aircraft721/PublicDocs/product-feed-full-public.md

 	</Products>
 </Feed>
 ```

+#### Product Hierarchy Explained
-The above contains 4 `<Product>` nodes for sake of brevity.
+The above contains 4 `<Product>` nodes.
 Typically your feed will include all the products you have stored within your e-commerce platform.

 For a better understanding of the product hierarchy requirement, please refer to [this guide](http://9odg7y.axshare.com/home.html).

-The product hierarchy is broken down into 2 levels:
+At the simplest level, the product hierarchy is broken down into 2 levels:

 - Parent (Style level)
 - Child (Color level)